 There are many disadvantages to having your subwoofer on your desk.
 In fact, there may be more disadvantages than advantages.

 Here are quite a few:

 - Unbalanced Bass: More than likely your desk will be in a corner of the room and your sub will be on one side of the desk.
 Even though the bass is omnidirectional (meaning bass waves radiate in all directions), the placement on the desk shouldn’t matter that much, it can cause issues, and the bass may be unbalanced in the room.

 - Computer Damage: Many subwoofers have large magnets in them which should be kept at least a meter away from your PC.
 If it gets to close to your computer, it may damage the hard drive if you have one of those older, mechanical hard drives (still very popular today).
-This is why many desktop speakers are actually shielded speakers that protect the electronic components in the computer against the magnetic field.
+This is why many desktop speakers are shielded to protect the electronic components in the computer against the magnetic field.
 Remember, your one thing to remember is that a sub is basically a huge magnet, so you don’t want to have it anywhere close to a PC or external hard drive on your desk.
 You can have this same issue if you place your subwoofer behind your CRT TV.